postgrespro/pg_probackup/Documentation.md

 To manage backup data, pg_probackup creates a `backup catalog`.
 This is a directory that stores all backup files with additional meta information, as well as WAL archives required for point-in-time recovery.
 You can store backups for different instances in separate subdirectories of a single backup catalog.

+### Backup Modes

 Using pg_probackup, you can take full or incremental backups:

 - FULL backups contain all the data files required to restore the database cluster.
 - Incremental backups only store the data that has changed since the previous backup.
 It allows to decrease the backup size and speed up backup and restore operations. pg_probackup supports the following modes of incremental backups:
     - DELTA backup.
 In this mode, pg_probackup reads all data files in the data directory and copies only those pages that has changed since the previous backup.
 Note that this mode can impose read-only I/O pressure equal to a full backup.
     - PAGE backup.
 In this mode, pg_probackup scans all WAL files in the archive from the moment the previous full or incremental backup was taken.
 Newly created backups contain only the pages that were mentioned in WAL records.
 This requires all the WAL files since the previous backup to be present in the WAL archive.
 If the size of these files is comparable to the total size of the database cluster files, speedup is smaller, but the backup still takes less space.
 You have to configure WAL archiving as explained in the section [Setting up continuous WAL archiving](#setting-up-continuous-wal-archiving) to make PAGE backups.
     - PTRACK backup.
 In this mode, PostgreSQL tracks page changes on the fly.
 Continuous archiving is not necessary for it to operate.
 Each time a relation page is updated, this page is marked in a special PTRACK bitmap for this relation.
 As one page requires just one bit in the PTRACK fork, such bitmaps are quite small.
 Tracking implies some minor overhead on the database server operation, but speeds up incremental backups significantly.

+### WAL methods

 pg_probackup can take only physical online backups, and online backups require WAL for consistent recovery.
-So regardless of the chosen `backup mode` (FULL, PAGE, DELTA, etc), all backups taken with pg_probackup must use one of the following `WAL delivery methods`:
+So regardless of the chosen [backup mode](#backup-modes) (FULL, PAGE or DELTA), any backup taken with pg_probackup must use one of the following `WAL delivery methods`:

 - ARCHIVE.
 Such backups rely on [continuous archiving](#setting-up-continuous-wal-archiving) to ensure consistent recovery.
 This is the default WAL delivery method.
 - STREAM.
 Such backups include all the files required to restore the cluster to a consistent state at the time the backup was taken.
 Regardless of [continuous archiving](#setting-up-continuous-wal-archiving) been set up or not, the WAL segments required for consistent recovery are streamed (hence STREAM) via replication protocol during backup and included into the backup files.

-### Versioning

-pg_probackup is following [semantic](https://semver.org/) versioning.

 ### Limitations